 AT&T built thousands of microwave relay towers as part of its Long Line communications network in the 1950s and 60s.
 Although they haven’t been used in nearly forty years, many of the monoliths remain standing across Indiana.
 One of them is near Monroe County’s Griffy Creek.

-Continue reading “Griffy Creek’s old Long Line Tower”Category Long Lines
+Continue reading “Griffy Creek’s old Long Line Tower”Clear Spring’s old Long Line Tower

 From the 1940s through the sixties and seventies, AT&T built thousands of Long Line towers as part of its transcontinental microwave communications network.
 It’s been decades since they were used for their original purpose, but one still stands near the Jackson County community of Clear Springs.